-CRS exhibits visual art in its second floor lobby in order to spark thoughtful conversations, inspire our patrons, and provide emerging and established artists with opportunities to share their work.
-Since opening in 2004, CRS has exhibited paintings, photography, fiber arts, ceramics, and, on occasion, diminutive sculpture.
+CRS (Center for Remembering & Sharing) exhibits visual art in its second floor lobby in order to create a more inspiring and serene space in which to welcome its clients as well as to spark thoughtful conversations and provide emerging and established artists with opportunities to share their work with our community.
+Since opening in 2004, CRS has presented paintings, photography, fiber arts, ceramics, and, on occasion, diminutive sculpture by dozens of artists.

-Our lobby is small, wall space limited, and our ceiling height in the lobby is only 7’9″ so art work cannot be more than about 30 – 36 inches tall).
+Our lobby is small with limited wall space, and our ceiling height in the lobby is only 7’9″ so art work cannot be more than about 30 – 36 inches tall).
 Smaller art works are most practical.

-CRS offers participating artists the opportunity to rent the CRS 2nd FL to hold a two-hour opening reception, usually on a Saturday somewhere between 4 – 8 pm, depending on availability.
+CRS offers participating artists the opportunity to hold an opening reception, usually on a Saturday from 6 – 8 pm, depending on availability.
+We ask that the artist cover the cost of using the three spaces on the 2nd FL, which is $115/hr.
 The artist is responsible for providing any beverages or snacks he/she wishes to serve at the opening reception.

 Artists are responsible for hanging their show by themselves and must provide before the opening a catalog/price list, bio, and artist statement for display during the exhibition.